ebruchez/ebruchez.github.io/_posts/2021-05-04-royal-fp-special-order-1960.md

 - lightly waxing the body panels for a little extra shine and protection
 - replacing the ribbon

-This expedited process took me about 2-3 hours, during which I can listen to podcasts most of the time.
+This expedited process took me about 2-3 hours. [^podcasts]

 ![During cleaning](/assets/posts/royal-fps/2x/IMG_9973.jpg){:standalone}